tejas25a/Vulkan-C/Readme.md

 ## Notes

 - **Validation layers** print helpful error messages when something is used incorrectly.
 They are enabled automatically in debug builds and disabled in release builds.
-- The project uses a **staging buffer** — vertex data is first written to CPU-accessible memory, then copied to fast GPU-only memory for efficient rendering.

 ---